typescript-eslint/tslint-to-eslint-config/docs/Architecture.md

 2. TSLint rules are converted into their ESLint configurations
 3. ESLint configurations are simplified based on extended ESLint and TSLint presets
 4. The simplified configuration is written to the output config file
+5. Files to transform comments in have source text rewritten using the same rule conversion logic
-5. A summary of the results is printed to the user's console
+6. A summary of the results is printed to the user's console

 ### Conversion Results